A server is a powerful device or software that provides services to other computer servers and their users, often referred to as clients.

 Yes, Google is a server.
 It is a large network of servers that store data and serve them to users who request them via the internet.

-You can think of Google as a giant server that serves data to users all over the world.
+You can think of Google as a giant computer server that serves data to users all over the world.

 Can My Computer Be A Server?

-However, it is not recommended to use your personal computer as a server because it’s not designed to be used as one and it can be less reliable.
+However, it is not recommended to use your personal computer program as a server because it’s not designed to be used as one and it can be less reliable.

-You can think of a server as a powerful computer that stores data and serves it to users who request it.
+You can think of a server as a powerful computer program that stores data and serves it to users who request it.

 Servers need special server hardware and operating systems to handle multiple users requesting data at the same time.